PalisadoesFoundation/talawa-admin/docs/docs/docs/getting-started/operation.md

 This section describes how to setup the application in a production environment.

-1. Create a `.env` file as described in the [Configuration Guide](./configuration.md)

-2. Configure `nginx.conf` file located at `config/docker/setup`.
+1. Configure `nginx.conf` file located at `config/docker/setup`.
 Modify it to fit your preferences before running the application.

 3. Build and Run the Docker Image: